 However adding oil to cake batter (like in my Cannoli Cake) creates a lighter and more even texture than just butter.
 Plus butter solidifies when cooled, whereas oil remains liquid which means the cake will be more tender even when chilled.
 This Chocolate Orange cake is so flavorful, that compromising a little buttery flavor by adding oil isn’t a problem.

 While plain chocolate cakes are popular, how do you make chocolate flavored cake better?
-As well as this Chocolate Orange Cake, I have a few wonderful variations.
+As well as this chocolate orange cake recipe, I have a few wonderful variations.
 Try my Chocolate Caramel Cake, Mocha Cake or this decadent Torta Caprese that combines chocolate and almonds.

 Table of Contents